Wellbeing and Pastoral Care

 This includes weekly/fortnightly Big Questions sessions, regular seminars and events with guest speakers, fellowship and encouragement in our student Christian groups and the support of our Chaplaincy Student Team.
 Our School Chaplain is always available to students and their families, to provide support and a listening ear.

-Zero tolerance on bullying
+No tolerance on bullying

 Our Wellbeing Team plays an important role in building a strong, vibrant and connected community at our school.
 If you would like to know more how our team can support you and your family, you can email email@example.com